-Local producers now have a regular market in the St Mary’s Church every Saturday morning with organic vegetables grown within a few miles of the town, locally-reared meat, other local produce and crafts.
+Local producers now have a regular market at Centre 70 every Saturday morning with organic vegetables grown within a few miles of the town, locally-reared meat, other local produce and crafts.
 Each Friday there is the indoor Country Market, usually held in St Mary’s, as well as the charter market in the Market Place, and on the third Tuesday of each month (and 5th Saturday) there is the local Farmers’ Market with producers from a 50 mile radius of the town.

-You can find local products and services and order online at The Big Small Shop
+You can find local products and services and order online at Locally UK (was The Big Small Shop)

-Search the Buy Local Directory by location and/or category from the options below, then click on a company name for contact details and business information.
+Also search our own Buy Local Directory by location and/or category, then click on a company name for contact details and business information.
 Please let us now if there are any recent updates to this information.

 Here are some good reasons to buy local and help Wallingford thrive:

 1. Your spending will boost the local economy

 Research on spending by local authorities shows that for every £1 spent with a small or medium-sized business 63p stayed in the local economy, compared to 40p with a larger business.

 Buying out-of-season produce, like strawberries in December, lowers your eco-credentials.
 As does eating turkey and carrots that have been flown halfway round the world or wrapped in layers of plastic.
 When you shop at our local butchers, bakers, farm shops and greengrocers, it is likely that a decent percentage of the produce has had a short field-to-fork journey.
 Along with supporting local farmers, it means the food is likely to be fresher, contain more nutrients and have less packaging.